jimmycleuren/fireping/docs/docs/dashboard_guide.md

 Here you'll find all the graphs and data about slaves, alerts and storage nodes

 ## Sidebar
-On the left is a side bar listing all domains, clicking on one will open a graph, clicking on this graph will expand all graphs of the data the domain is gathering.
+The left sidebar lists all domains.
+Clicking one will open a graph, clicking this graph will expand all graphs of the data the domain is gathering.

 ## Graphs
-you can slide the graphs by grabbing them to go backwards or forwards in time.
+Slide the graphs left or right to go backwards or forwards in time.
-Sliding up or down wil respectivally zoom in or out.
+Sliding up or down wil respectively zoom in or out.
-On the navigation pane you can set the date you're looking at and the amount of time you want to shown by the graph.
+On the navigation plane you can set change the date and the amount of time you want to be shown by the graph.

 ## Slaves
-Clicking on the `Slaves` tab wil show a list of all slaves serving the master and their slave group and last contact.
+Clicking the `Slaves` tab wil show a list of all slaves serving the master, their slave group and their last contact.

 ## Alerts
-will show you all domains with active alerts, clicking on the title will show you the alerts per device.
-Clicking on the device wil redirect you to the graph.
+This shows all the domains with active alerts.
+Clicking the title will show you the alerts per device.
+Clicking the device wil redirect you to the graph.

 ## Storage nodes
-Here you can find a list of all storage nodes.
+The list of all the storage nodes can be found here

 ## Admin
 Will redirect to the [admin dashboard](/fireping/how-to/admin).